flippyhead/admiral/README.md

 # Admiral

-Admiral is a collection of modules designed to simplify controlling AWS OpsWorks, CloudFormation and EC2 instances.
-Currently, its focus is on deploying Meteor applications but can be expanded to support any application types.
+Admiral is a command line utility for managing AWS CloudFormation and OpsWorks stacks, and for deploying applications to EC2 instances.
+Admiral is modular in design -- you include just the modules you need, dependencies are automatically resolved.

 ## Installation

-Add this line to your application's Gemfile:

-    gem 'admiral'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install admiral
+Currently there are four Admiral modules.
+Simply install what you need to get started.

+* [admiral](https://github.com/flippyhead/admiral): the core command line utility and binary.
+* [admiral-cloudformation](https://github.com/flippyhead/admiral-cloudformation): tasks for managing AWS CloudFormation templates by environment.
+* [admiral-opsworks](https://github.com/flippyhead/admiral-opsworks): tasks for managing AWS OpsWorks stacks and instances.
+* [admiral-meteor](https://github.com/flippyhead/admiral-meteor) : tasks for building and deploying Meteor applications.

+Please visit the above repositories for details on each module.

 ## Usage

-On your command line type:
+Install one of the above modules then from your command line:

     $ admiral help

-To see a list of available commands.
+To see a list of available module subcommands and options.

-# Available modules:

-* admiral-cloudformation
-* admiral-opsworks
-* admiral-meteor

 ## Contributing